-Cloud technologies like software as a service (SaaS) provide ways for organizations to gain access and exposure to analytics wherever they are in their journey.
+Cloud technologies like software as a service (SaaS) allow organizations to gain access and exposure to analytics wherever they are in their journey.
 Targeted industry capabilities that deliver tangible results help businesses gain a competitive advantage and make more intelligent decisions.
 Here are some features of SaaS helping drive that advantage.

 1. Quick access to data, faster time to value

 When you need data to make a business decision, you need it now.
 With software-as-a-service, you can get the data you need quickly and easily.
 Quick access to software speeds up time-to-value, ensuring organizations can start reaping analytics benefits immediately.
-Coupled with predictable costs and no hidden fees, what you see is what you pay, making it easier to plan.
-This also means you can make decisions based on the most up-to-date information available.
+Coupled with predictable costs and no hidden fees, what you see is what you pay, making planning easier.
+This also means you can decide based on the most up-to-date information.